Comprehensive Bovine Embryo Transfer Training Course

 Our facilities are located in Senatobia Mississippi, just 35 minutes drive from Memphis International Airport.
 Students flying in to attend our school will need to fly into Memphis International Airport.

 View Larger Map

 Transportation & Lodging Info

-We offer free transportation service to/from the Memphis International Airport for students attending our school.
-Most students choose to stay in Hernando, MS which is located approximately 20 minutes from the school facilities.
-Transportation services are available to/from Hernando hotels and the International Embryo Transfer School for each day of the course.
-If you are driving your own vehicle you may also wish to stay at one of the casinos in Tunica, MS. The closest casinos are the Gold Strike and Horseshoe Casinos, they are located approximately 35 minutes from the school facilities.
+Transportation & Lodging are not included in the cost of the course.
+If you are flying you will need to fly into Memphis International Airport and rent a vehicle.
+The training facility is located 35 minutes from the airport.
+Most students choose to stay in Senatobia or Hernando.
+However, you may also wish to stay at one of the casinos in Tunica, MS. The closest casinos are the Gold Strike and Horseshoe Casinos, they are located approximately 35 minutes from the school facilities.

-Our Comprehensive Bovine Embryo Transfer Training Course is usually held the first Tuesday of each month.
-The Course begins on a Tuesday and ends at noon on Saturday.
+Our Comprehensive Bovine Embryo Transfer Training Course begins on a Tuesday and ends at 1:00 P.M. on Saturday.
 Please select your desired course date on the enrollment form by clicking on the "Enroll" button at the bottom of this page.

 The following is a current list of scheduled course dates:

 |7/7/2020 - 7/11/2020 FULL||10/6/2020 - 10/10/2020|

 Tuition for the Comprehensive Embryo Transfer Course is: $3,300.00 US Dollars